 Putting her experience to work in new areas is an energizing part of Ms. Pickrel’s work, and she is motivated by the prospect of restoring natural resources for future generations.
 “In some areas, people are advised not to swim in contaminated water or eat fish from certain areas.
 We are working to restore those resources so that they can be used again.”
 And she is driven by the results she sees at Baron & Budd.
 “The work we do helps entire communities.
 Baron & Budd makes people’s everyday lives better,” she says.

 Her work has earned her recognition by professional organizations.
-Carla was named a Super Lawyers “Rising Star of Texas Law” (Thomson Reuters, 2006) and, with her colleagues, was twice-nominated for Public Justice’s Trial Lawyer of the Year Award — in 2009 and in 2013.
+Ms. Pickrel was named to the National Trial Lawyers’ Top 100 Civil Plaintiff Trial Lawyers, 2016-2019, selected as a Super Lawyers “Rising Star of Texas Law” (Thomson Reuters, 2006) and, with her colleagues, was twice-nominated for Public Justice’s Trial Lawyer of the Year Award — in 2009 and in 2013.

 - Panelist, “Water Contamination,” Harris Martin MDL Conference: The Significance of Proposed Rule Changes in MDL Procedures & Valsartan Agenda, 2019

 - Speaker, “How to Deal with Other Contaminants in Drinking Water,” Harris Martin Water Contamination Litigation Conference, 2018

 - Panelist, “Best Legal Claims and Defenses,” Harris Martin Lumber Liquidators Flooring Litigation Conference, May 27, 2015.

 - Panelist, “Scientific Evidence in Environmental and Toxic Torts Litigation,” Mason Judicial Education Program Conference on Environmental Economics, Law, and Litigation, November 18, 2013.